iDE Global

 To answer complex questions with conclusive answers, we conduct rigorous academic research. iDE has authored or co-authored 11 peer-reviewed journal articles, either published or currently undergoing review, with focuses on climate vulnerability, fecal sludge management, and gender and social inclusion.

 Chin Sunly and Chey Vanna own a medium-sized concrete production business in Svay Rieng Province, Cambodia.
-The ring shelter display promotes the cost of the EZ Latrine along with multiple shelter options.
+Through SMSU, iDE supported them to expand their business to offer sanitation products and services.
 Photo by Tyler Kozole / iDE.

 A central focus on gender equity, disability, and social inclusion (GEDSI)